JureCerar/pdhio/README.md

 # PDHIO

-The __pdhio__ is a Fortran library for reading and processing PDH (Primary Data Handling) file format for scattering data.
+The __pdhio__ is a modern Fortran library for reading and processing PDH (Primary Data Handling) files for scattering data.
 The PDH format is the native format for the PCG (Physical Chemistry Graz) SAXS software developed at the University of Graz by Glatter _et al._

-## TODO:
+This library was written during my PhD studies long time ago.
+If anyone else has any use for it so much better.
+After so many years there are still some things to do:

-- [ ] Documentation
+* [ ] Documentation (seriously dude?!
+After so many years no docs)
-- [ ] Add tests
+* [ ] Add (proper) tests
-- [ ] Smoothing functions
+* [ ] Add smoothing functions (savgol?)
-- [ ] Porod & Guinier fit
+* [ ] Porod & Guinier fits

 ## Build & Install